 Among the most common diseases affecting hedgehogs we find:

-- Dry Skin: They may even lose spines, we will hydrate them with liquid petroleum jelly.
+- Dry skin: they may even lose spines, we will hydrate them with liquid petroleum jelly.

-- Diarrhea: Usually a greenish color.
+- Diarrhea: usually a greenish color.
 It may be the result from a new diet.
 We must give it water to avoid dehydration.
 If the problem persists we must go to the vet.

 All these problems should be solved by a veterinarian because it is an exotic and very sensitive animal.
 In addition to the diseases we have discussed they can suffer from other ones, in generally we are referring to rare or very uncommon problems such as hedgehog conjunctivitis or even cancer.

-Where I can adopt a hedgehog
+Where I can adopt a hedgehog?

 As explained above, the hedgehog is solitary and nocturnal.
 You should not expect it to chase you around the house like a dog or seek affection constantly like a rodent would, it is a hedgehog.

 You must play and interact with it in the evening and early morning, when it is more active.
-You can try to gain its trust by offering small worms (which it loves) or small pieces of fruit.
+You can try to gain its trust by offering small worms (which they loves) or small pieces of fruit.
 The first few weeks, even months, you will have to manipulate your hedgehog with gloves because their spines are quite painful and they often turn themselves into balls when feeling mistrust of a situation.

-It is normal that it moves with some agitation, does small sneezes and moves its nose without stopping, however you must always make sure that the temperature is suitable.
+It is normal that it moves with some agitation, does small sneezes and moves its nose without stopping.
+However you must always make sure that the temperature is suitable.

 Not all hedgehogs will be be sociable pets, there will be some that will always be afraid of the humans with which they live.
 This point must be very clear before adopting one.
-Animal abandonment is usually de to not heeding this point.
+Animal abandonment is usually due to not heeding this point.